Protecting Creativity: A guide to Intellectual Property and why it is critical to brand identity.

 We can turn old ideas into new, curious combinations, but they are the same old pieces of coloured glass that have been in use through all the ages.

-But this does not mean everything new is the same.
+However, this does not mean everything new is exactly the same.
 As he suggests, there is originality in how we rearrange ideas and style to create something unique, fresh and unexpected.
-It is this ‘freshness’ which has an intrinsic value and it should be protected from those who seek to copy and benefit from your intellectual property.
+It is this ‘freshness’ which has an intrinsic value and can be protected from those who seek to copy and benefit from your ‘originality’.

 As the journalist and author Arthur Koestler once wrote: